sjentsch/lsjDocs/Ch04/Ch04_Descriptives_4.rst

 ------------------------------------------------

 It is very commonly the case that you find yourself needing to look at descriptive statistics broken down by some grouping variable |nominal|.
-Thit is pretty easy to do in jamovi.
+This is pretty easy to do in jamovi.
 For instance, let us say I want to look at the descriptive statistics for some clinical trial data, broken down separately by ``therapy`` type.
-Thit is a new data set, one that you have never seen before.
+This is a new data set, one that you have never seen before.
 The data is stored in the |clinicaltrial|_ data set and we will use it a lot in chapter :doc:`../Ch13/Ch13_ANOVA` (you can find a complete description of the data at the start of that chapter).
 Let us load it and see what we have got: